Peyton Hemp

-Peyton Hemp (born May 15, 2003) is an American college ice hockey player for Minnesota.
-She was named the Women's Hockey Commissioners Association National Rookie of the Year in 2022.
+Peyton Hemp (born May 15, 2003) is an American professional ice hockey player for PWHL Hamilton of the Professional Women's Hockey League (PWHL).
+She played college ice hockey at Minnesota and was named the Women's Hockey Commissioners Association National Rookie of the Year in 2022.

 Early life

 Hemp attended Andover High School in Andover, Minnesota.
 During her junior year she recorded 20 goals and 22 assists, and helped lead the Huskies to their first ever Class AA state championship in 2020.
 During her senior season, she recorded 34 goals and 46 assists, as she helped lead the Huskies back to the Minnesota State High School League Class AA state championship for the second straight season.
 Her 46 assists and 80 points are a single-season program record at Andover.
 She finished her career as Andover's all-time leading scorer with 253 career points.
 Following the season she was won the Minnesota Ms. Hockey Award in 2021.